Hopes fade: ISRO has just one week to establish contact with Vikram Lander

 Bengaluru, Sep 14: The hopes of communicating with the Vikram Lander are fading.
 The window of opportunity to gain contact with the lander will close in a week.

-Lander Vikram, with rover Pragyan housed inside it, lost communication with ground-station early on September seven during its final descent, just 2.1 kms above the lunar surface, minutes before the planned touch-down on the Moon.
+Lander Vikram, with rover Pragyan, housed inside it, lost communication with ground-station early on September seven during its final descent, just 2.1 km above the lunar surface, minutes before the planned touch-down on the Moon.

-Efforts to reestablish the link has been going on since then.
+Efforts to re-establish the link has been going on since then.

-On September 8, Isro said the lander was spotted on the lunar surface by camera on-board of the Chandrayaan-2 orbiter.
+On September 8, ISRO said the lander was spotted on the lunar surface by camera on-board of the Chandrayaan-2 orbiter.
 Vikram had a hard-landing.

 Chandrayaan 2: How NASA antennas trying to make contact with Vikram Lander

-The lander, designed to execute a soft-landing on the lunar surface, and rover have a mission life of one Lunar day, which equivalent to 14 earth days -- that means Isro now has just over a week to spring Vikram back to life
+The lander, designed to execute a soft-landing on the lunar surface, and rover have a mission life of one Lunar day, which equivalent to 14 earth days -- that means ISRO now has just over a week to spring Vikram back to life.

-"Progressively, you can imagine that it becomes that much more difficult, with each passing hour, the available power on the battery gets drained out, and there won't be anything left for it to power and operate", an Isro official told PTI.
+"Progressively, you can imagine that it becomes that much more difficult, with each passing hour, the available power on the battery gets drained out, and there won't be anything left for it to power and operate", an ISRO official told PTI.

 "With every passing minute, the situation becomes worse only...less and less probable (to establish contact with Vikram", he said.